scarrazza/apfel/README.md

    - `-DAPFEL_ENABLE_PYTHON=ON|OFF`, default=`ON`    Enables building of python bindings.
 Requires `SWIG` and Python headers if enabled.
 Tested only with CPython.
    - `-DAPFEL_ENABLE_TESTS=ON|OFF`, default=`ON`     Enables testing
    - `-DAPFEL_ENABLE_LHAPDF=ON|OFF`, default=`ON`    Enables compilation with `LHAPDF`.
 Requires `LHAPDF` if enabled.
    - `-DAPFEL_DOWNLOAD_PDFS=ON|OFF`, default=`ON`    Download LHAPDF sets for tests.
-Makes sense only when the testing is enabled.
+Makes sense only when the testing and compilation with LHAPDF are enabled.
 Requires internet connection if enabled.
    - `-DAPFEL_Python_SITEARCH=/path/to/install/python/modules|autoprefix`, default is the python system location.
 If "autoprefix" is used, the modules will be installed inside
     `CMAKE_INSTALL_PREFIX`.
 Makes sense only when the building of python bindings is enabled.
 Do not forget to add the location of modules to the `PYTHONPATH`.
 The `CMake` installation also provides the `CMake` config files for APFEL, therefore it if possible to